Secondary (English Medium) PGDE

 - Opportunity to undertake secondary education programme in the Highlands and Islands and Scottish Borders

-Important: Please read our FAQ sheet before applying to this programme and applications during the COVID-19 pandemic.
+Important: Please read our FAQ sheet for further information about this programme and applications during the COVID-19 pandemic.

 Applicants should hold a relevant degree at undergraduate level or above; preference will be given to those possessing a degree at honours level, though consideration will also be given to those holding ordinary degrees.